Roger B. Taney

 After Lincoln's election, Taney sympathized with the seceding Southern states and blamed Lincoln for the war, but he did not resign from the Supreme Court.
 He strongly disagreed with President Lincoln's broader interpretation of executive power in the American Civil War.
 In Ex parte Merryman, Taney held that the president could not suspend the writ of habeas corpus.
 Lincoln retaliated to the ruling by invoking nonacquiescence.
 Taney later tried to hold George Cadwalader, one of Lincoln's generals, in contempt of court and the Lincoln Administration again invoked nonacquiescence in response.
-In 1863, Lincoln delivered the emancipation proclamation notwithstanding Taney's rulings on slavery.
+In 1863, Lincoln delivered the Emancipation Proclamation notwithstanding Taney's rulings on slavery.
 Taney finally relented, saying: "I have exercised all the power which the Constitution and laws confer on me, but that power has been resisted by a force too strong for me to overcome."
 Taney died in 1864, and Lincoln appointed Salmon P. Chase as his successor.
 At the time of Taney's death in 1864, he was widely reviled in the North, and Lincoln declined to make a public statement in response to his death.
 He continues to have a controversial historical reputation, and his Dred Scott ruling is widely considered to be the worst Supreme Court decision ever made.

 Early life and career

-Taney was born in Calvert County, Maryland, on March 17, 1777, to Michael Taney V and Monica Brooke Taney.
-Taney's ancestor, Michael Taney I, had settled in Maryland from England in 1660.
-He and his family established themselves as prominent Catholic landowners of a flourishing slave tobacco plantation powered by slave labor.
-As Roger Taney's older brother, Michael Taney VI, was expected to inherit the family's plantation, Taney's father encouraged him to study law.
+Taney was born on March 17, 1777, in Calvert County, Maryland, to Michael Taney V. and Monica Brooke Taney.
+Taney's ancestor Michael Taney I had come to Maryland from England in 1660.
+He and his family established themselves as prominent Catholic landowners of a flourishing tobacco plantation powered by slave labor.
+As Taney's older brother, Michael Taney VI, was expected to inherit the family's plantation, their father encouraged Roger to study law.
 At the age of fifteen, Taney was sent to Dickinson College, where he studied ethics, logic, languages, mathematics, and other subjects.
 After graduating from Dickinson in 1796, he read law under Judge Jeremiah Townley Chase in Annapolis.
 Taney was admitted to the Maryland bar in 1799.
 In 1844, Taney was elected as a member to the American Philosophical Society.

 Marriage and family

-Taney married Anne Phoebe Charlton Key, sister of Francis Scott Key, on January 7, 1806.
+Taney married Anne Phoebe Charlton Key, the sister of Francis Scott Key.
 They had six daughters together.
 Though Taney himself remained a Catholic, all of his daughters were raised as members of Anne's Episcopal Church.
 Taney rented an apartment during his years of service with the federal government, but he and his wife maintained a permanent home in Baltimore.
 After Anne died in 1855, Taney and two of his unmarried daughters moved permanently to Washington, D.C.